-If we had direct ownership of Dasheng Zhixing, we would be able to exercise our rights as a shareholder to effect changes in the board of directors of Dasheng Zhixing, which in turn could effect changes, subject to any applicable fiduciary obligations, at the management level.
-However, under the current contractual arrangements, we rely on the performance by Dasheng Zhixing and its shareholders of their obligations under the contracts to exercise control over Dasheng Zhixing.
-However, the shareholders of Dasheng Zhixing may not act in the best interests of our company or may not perform their obligations under these contracts.
-Such risks exist throughout the period in which we intend to operate our business through the contractual arrangements with Dasheng Zhixing.
-We may replace the shareholders of Dasheng Zhixing at any time pursuant to our contractual arrangements with it and its shareholders.
+If we had direct ownership of Dasheng Zhixing and Dasheng Helloworld, we would be able to exercise our rights as a shareholder to effect changes in the board of directors of Dasheng Zhixing and Dasheng Helloworld, which in turn could effect changes, subject to any applicable fiduciary obligations, at the management level.
+However, under the current contractual arrangements, we rely on the performance by Dasheng Zhixing, Dasheng Helloworld and their respective shareholders of their obligations under the contracts to exercise control over Dasheng Zhixing.
+However, the shareholders of Dasheng Zhixing and Dasheng Helloworld may not act in the best interests of our company or may not perform their obligations under these contracts.
+Such risks exist throughout the period in which we intend to operate our business through the contractual arrangements with Dasheng Zhixing and Dasheng Helloworld.
+We may replace the shareholders of Dasheng Zhixing and Dasheng Helloworld at any time pursuant to our contractual arrangements with it and its shareholders.
 However, if any dispute relating to these contracts remains unresolved, we will have to enforce our rights under these contracts through the operations of PRC law and therefore will be subject to uncertainties in the PRC legal system.
-See "-Any failure by Dasheng Zhixing, Philippines Co I, Philippines Co II, Philippines Co III or their respective shareholders to perform their obligations under our contractual arrangements with them would have a material and adverse effect on our business."
-Therefore, our contractual arrangements with Dasheng Zhixing may not be as effective in ensuring our control over the relevant portion of our business operations as direct ownership would be.
+See "-Any failure by Dasheng Zhixing, Dasheng Helloworld, Philippines Co I, Philippines Co II, Philippines Co III or their respective shareholders to perform their obligations under our contractual arrangements with them would have a material and adverse effect on our business."
+Therefore, our contractual arrangements with Dasheng Zhixing and Dasheng Helloworld may not be as effective in ensuring our control over the relevant portion of our business operations as direct ownership would be.